JAlbertCode/prompt-marketplace/README.md

 - **Test Credit System**: Separate testing credits from regular credits
 - **Watermarked Outputs**: Apply visible watermarks to test outputs

-### Technical Implementation

-- Test usage tracking in user profiles
-- Rate limiting for test API endpoints
-- Scaled-down model selection for test runs
-- Clear UI indicators for test mode

-### Benefits

-This system balances the need for creators to test their prompts with protecting the platform from potential abuse, ensuring:

-- Creators can validate their prompts work correctly
-- The platform remains financially sustainable
-- Users are encouraged to publish quality prompts
-- API costs remain predictable and manageable

 ## Multi-Model Support

 With the increasing complexity of AI tasks, we're enhancing PromptFlow to support multiple models in a single prompt workflow: